syadav214/skDataStructure/Tests/9_Shopee/IntermediateCss.md

-2. Diff display none, visibility hidden, and opacity 0
+2. Diff display none, visibility hidden, and opacity 0 collapse events taborder
 opacity: 0              No       Yes     Yes
 visibility: hidden      No       No      No
 visibility: collapse    *        No      No
 display: none          Yes       No      No

 * Yes inside a table element, otherwise No.